 This independent-minded producer is a real discovery for anyone whose taste buds are crying out for a break from global-village winemaking.
 Do not expect early-drinking styles.
 Fulvio Bressan’s whites mature for two years in oak, and his reds for up to six, before he considers them ready for bottling.

-Bressan uses the now generally abandoned blend of Tocai, Malvasia and Ribolla for the intriguing Carat, and is one of the few producers in the area to make a dry, white Verduzzo.
+Bressan uses the now generally abandoned blend of Tocai, Malvasia and Ribolla for the intriguing Carat, and is one of the few producers in the area of Friuli to make a dry, white Verduzzo.
 The reds include a blend of Pinot Nero, Cabernet Sauvignon and Schioppettino (rather enigmatically named No 3 Vintage), and a monovarietal Pinot Nero that, in the current vintage, has few equals in Italy.

 Pick of current releases: Verduzzo Friulano IGT 2002; Pinot Nero IGT 2001; No 3 Vintage IGT 2000